dmranck/ticketutil/README.md

 TicketUtil is a utility that allows you to easily interact with various ticketing tools using their REST APIs.
-Currently, the supported tools are JIRA and RT, with future plans to possibly support Bugzilla, Redmine, and Trac.
-Kerberos Authentication is currently the only supported authentication protocol, with plans to support more in the future.
+Currently, the supported tools are JIRA, RT, and Redmine, with future plans to support Bugzilla and Trac.
+Kerberos authentication is supported for JIRA and RT while HTTP Basic authentication is supported for Redmine.

 This module allows you to create, update, and resolve tickets in each tool.
 Along with these three core functions, lower-level tool-specific